 The County of Sacramento Voter Registration and Elections Department has a long standing commitment to work with voters with disabilities to help them exercise their right to vote.
 This page provides general information about these efforts, and voters are encouraged to contact us with specific requests for assistance using the contact information below.

 Voting Accessibility Advisory Committee (VAAC)

 Sacramento County Voter Registration & Elections department has established a citizen advisory committee to make recommendations for improving access to voting and election materials.
 This Voting Accessibility Advisory Committee, or VAAC, is designed to advise and assist in ensuring all voters in Sacramento County can vote independently and privately.

 Vote Center and Ballot Drop-off Location Accessibility

-All Vote Centers will have at least two voting booths for a chair or wheelchair, magnifying glasses, and pen grips.
-There will be three accessible ballot marking units that can accommodate a chair or wheelchair.
+All Vote Centers will have an accessible voting booth for a chair or wheelchair, magnifying glasses, and pen grips.
+There will be three (3) accessible ballot marking devices that can accommodate a chair or wheelchair.

 Accessible Ballot Marking Device at a Vote Center

-If you have a vision or physical disability, each Vote Center will have three accessible units so you can mark your ballot independently and privately.
+If you have a disability, all Vote Centers will have three (3) accessible ballot marking devices so you can mark your ballot independently and privately.
 These machines can be used by anyone!